derpwanda/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 5. What is the runtime complexity of the provided code in `names.py`?
-    The runtime is O(log n) due to the two for loops.
+    The runtime is O(n**2) due to the two for loops.
 The final comparison doesn't add to the runtime.

 6. What is the space complexity of the provided code in `names.py`?
-    The spacetime is O(n) because we are creating/adding to a new list, duplicates.
+    The spacetime is O(n).

 7. What is the runtime complexity of your optimized code in `names.py`?
+    The runtime complexity is O(n)

 8. What is the space complexity of your optimized code in `names.py`?
+    The spacetime is O(c).